plentymarkets/plentyshop-pwa/guide/setup/local.md

 ## Custom configuration

 By default, the app connects to a demo shop.
 The demo shop uses English as the default locale and German as a second locale.
-To connect to your own plentysystems system, you have to update the API endpoint in the middleware and match the locale configuration in system and app.
+To connect to your own PlentyONE system, you have to update the API endpoint in the middleware and match the locale configuration in system and app.

 For details, refer to the following guides: